Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save

 At Mutianyu, you’ll find a section that showcases one of the best examples of restoration to be seen across the whole stretch of this mighty landmark.
 Slightly less inundated with local tourists than popular Badaling, this 1.8 mile stretch of the wall lies just 73 km away from Beijing and features 23 traditional watchtowers.
 As the longest fully-restored section of the wall to be open to the public, there’s no better way to take it all in.

 With a cable car, chairlift and toboggan ride all at hand to make this the sightseeing opportunity of a lifetime, Mutianyu provides the full package.
 But the real treat here is the lush surrounds, perfectly framing the majestic winds of the Great Wall.
 Cameras at the ready people, this one may even justify – god forbid we say it – a selfie stick.

 As one of earth’s greats, a trip to the Great Wall of China is pretty much a given when visiting this corner of the world.
 Which is why we’ve included a trip to the Mutianyu section in our Iconic Highlights and Yangtze Discovery base itineraries.
 You can also click the 'Ancient Icons' button on our Panoramas & Pandas itinerary to include a visit to Beijing and the Great Wall of China.
-Head over to our itinerary builder now to start ticking things off that bucket-list of yours.
+Head over to the itinerary builder now to start ticking things off your bucket-list.

 Marking the northernmost border of China.